Board of Directors and Staff

 Lisa Joyner has over 25 years of banking experience.
 She is a Community Development Manager at TD Bank.
 She develops, coordinates and manages community development activities for the Bank.
 She collaborates with nonprofits, government agencies and community groups serving low-to- moderate income communities.
 Key focus areas; affordable housing, economic development, small business and financial education.
 She works on strategies and action plans to monitor CRA performance.
 She previously held national and regional community development positions for U.S. Bank, Citibank and Fleet Bank.
 She has a passion for volunteering and giving back to the community.
 She is a board member of Boston Local Initiatives Support Collaborative and the Massachusetts Community & Banking Council.

+Joe Kriesberg is the President and CEO of MACDC.
+He first joined MACDC in 1993 as Vice President and served in that capacity until he became President in July 2002.
+He oversees the agency’s advocacy work with public and private sector entities, its capacity building work with members, its long-term strategic planning, it collaborations and partnerships and internal operations.
+He has launched several innovative new programs at MACDC, including the Community Investment Tax Credit, the Mel King Institute for Community Building, the GOALs Initiative, the biennial MACDC conventions and the Community Development Innovation Forum.
+In the past five years, the MACDC staff has grown by 50%.
 During his tenure Joe has helped to pass many important bills through the Massachusetts Legislature, including the groundbreaking Insurance Industry Community Investment Act (1998,) the Affordable Housing Trust Fund (2000,) the Small Business Technical Assistance Program (2006,) a comprehensive anti-foreclosure law (2007), a new law to help preserve “expiring-use” affordable rental communities (2009) and the Community Investment Tax Credit (2012).
-Joe serves on the board of several state and national organizations, serves as chair of the National Alliance of Community Economic Development Associations (NACEDA), is frequently asked to speak on community development issues and trends here and around the country, and writes about these issues for the MACDC website.
+In 2016, he was chair of the Yes for a Better Boston Campaign that passed the Community Preservation Act in the city of Boston.
+Joe serves on the board of several organizations, including the Massachusetts Growth Capital Corporation, Metro Housing Boston, LISC Boston in addition to MCBC.
+Joe is frequently asked to speak on community development issues and trends here and around the country, and writes about these issues for the MACDC website.
 Joe also periodically teaches as a Visiting Lecturer at Northeastern University’s Center for Urban and Regional Policy.
-Prior to working for MACDC, Mr. Kriesberg worked for eight years on energy and environmental issues for non profit organizations in Washington, DC and Boston, MA.
+Prior to working for MACDC, Mr. Kriesberg worked on energy and environmental issues for nonprofit organizations in Washington, DC and Boston, MA.
 Mr. Kriesberg has a B.A. from Binghamton University (New York State) and a J.D.
 Degree from Northeastern University in Boston.
-He is a member of the Massachusetts Bar.
-He lives in Boston, MA, with his wife, Dina Brownstein, and their two children, Joshua and Michael.
+He lives in Boston, MA, with his wife, Dina Brownstein.
+They have two adult children, Joshua and Michael.

 Sarah Lamitie is Senior Vice President and Community Investment Officer at Boston Private Bank & Trust Company, a full service commercial bank serving Greater Boston, Southern California, and the San Francisco Bay Area.
 She oversees the Bank’s CRA investments and is involved in business development for the Bank’s CRA community development and small business lending programs in Greater Boston.
 Prior to joining the Boston Private, Ms. Lamitie was engaged in affordable housing finance at the City of Boston and the Boston Housing Authority.
 She serves on Board of the Southwest Boston Community Development Corporation and the Steering Committee of the Mel King Institute for Community Building.
-She holds a Master’s Degree in Urban and Environmental Policy from Tuft University and a Bachelor’s Degree from Smith College.
+She holds a Master’s Degree in Urban and Environmental Policy from Tufts University and a Bachelor’s Degree from Smith College.